sco3/custom-certs/README.md

 - `https://` uses a transport that trusts the normal public CA bundle from `certifi`

 So one client object routes requests to different transports.

+The client also patches `ssl.create_default_context` in `ctx.py` to count how many default SSL contexts are created during the run.

 ## Mermaid diagram